-- Q3 2023 turnover was £6.8m higher than Q3 2022, after adjusting for revenue from homes which had been closed, sold or migrated by the quarter end. - Along with the rest of the sector, occupancy remains significantly impacted following both the decline that was suffered as a result of the Covid-19 pandemic and the ability to recover during the last three years being impacted by legislation restricting homes taking new admissions for prolonged periods following an outbreak of Covid-19.
-In addition we are seeing a more recent trend of commissioning residents into residential and nursing care later than previously and therefore with, on average, higher acuity of needs and often closer to end of life, reducing our average length of stay KPI. - Despite these challenges, recovery of the top line is an area of significant management focus, particularly during the last two years.
-Enquiry and referral numbers continue to grow, admissions have been consistently at, or in excess of, pre-Covid levels and the strength of our conversion rates demonstrates the strength of the service offering in our homes.
-AWF outcomes across both private pay and local authority funded residents are the strongest the Group has ever achieved and the Group continues to pursue additional commercial opportunities to further drive top line wherever possible including through ancillary revenue strategies. - As a result of this focus, Q3 2023 occupancy of 84.9% and AWF of £1,050 were 2.3 percentage points and £102 (10.8%) ahead of the prior year, respectively. - The Group has now achieved consistent recovery and growth in its top line demonstrated by twelve consecutive quarters of income growth and income being ahead of pre Covid levels from Q3 2021 onwards, in respect of those homes which the Group was operating at the quarter end.
+- FY 2023 turnover was £21.6m higher than FY 2022, after adjusting for homes sold, closed or migrated. - Along with the rest of the UK social care sector, occupancy remains significantly impacted following both the decline that was suffered as a result of the Covid-19 pandemic and the ability to recover during the last three years being impacted by legislation restricting homes taking new admissions for prolonged periods following an outbreak of Covid-19.
+In addition, we are seeing a more recent trend of commissioning residents into residential and nursing care later than previously and therefore, with, on average, higher acuity of needs and often closer to end of life, reducing our average length of stay KPI. - Despite these challenges, recovery of the top line is an area of significant management focus, particularly during the last two years.
+AWF outcomes across both privately funded and local authority funded residents are the strongest the Group has ever achieved and the Group continues to pursue additional commercial opportunities to further drive the top line.
+The Group has deliberately focused on profitable occupancy growth therefore. - As a result of this focus, Q4 occupancy of 86.8% and AWF of £1,068 were 3.7 percentage points and £100 (10%) ahead of the prior year, respectively.
+FY 2023 average occupancy over the year was 84.8%, 2.7 percentage points higher than FY 2022.
+Our current occupancy of 89.1% demonstrates further improvement. - The Group has now achieved consistent recovery and growth in its top line performance, with thirteen consecutive quarters of income growth from Q3 2021 onwards, in respect of those homes which the Group was still operating at the Q4 2023 quarter end.